clux/modul8/docs/modularity.md

     delete window.jQuery;
     delete window.$

-This means you can use `$ = require('jQuery')` so everything will be explicitly defined on the application domain, you've deleted the global shortcuts so that you will know when you forgot to require, and jQuery (but none of its dependencies) show up in the dependency tree.
-I.e. you will quickly identify what code is actually DOM dependent, and what isn't or shouldn't be.
+With this you can put `var $ = require('jQuery')` so everything will be explicitly defined on the application domain.
+You've also deleted the global shortcuts so that you will know when you forgot to require.
+Finally, jQuery (but none of its dependencies) show up in the dependency tree - so you will quickly identify what code is actually DOM dependent, and what isn't or shouldn't be.
 Clearly this is advantageous.

 Having found this pattern very useful, but also noticing how repeating this pattern on several libraries pollutes our application